microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Add and commit changes

-Commit your changes and push your branch to GitHub.
+Add and commit your changes with a descriptive message.

 ```
 git add .